gbenroscience/linkedlist/README.md

 ## Standard Iteration
-To have a standard way of iterating over this list in an efficient way, you may use the List.ForEach function.
+We have a standard way of iterating over this list in an efficient way: this is the List.ForEach function.

 The function definition is: